department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Research April-May 2021/End user discovery research/research-plan.md

 All participants must:

-- Be a Veteran or POA of a Veteran
+- Be a Veteran or POA of a Veteran (at least 1 POA)
 - Not currently have Health Care through the VA
 - Have access to a laptop/desktop and be willing to complete the test on said laptop/desktop
 - Participants must be able to use Zoom, locate and use the chat function in Zoom, and to share their screen through Zoom